Survivor (film): Plot

 During a firefight in the Middle East, American soldier Johnny Talbot is captured by Islamic terrorists and forced to witness the execution of his comrade, Ray.

 Kate Abbott is a Diplomatic Security Service agent working for the American Embassy in London, who began working in the government after most of her friends were killed in 9/11.
-While she is implementing new, more stringent rules for visa applications of potential terrorist suspects, most of her team are killed by bomb explosion while at a restaurant for the birthday of their superior, Bill Talbot.
+While she is implementing new, more stringent rules for visa applications of potential terrorist suspects, most of her team are killed by a bomb explosion while at a restaurant for the birthday of their superior, Bill Talbot.
 Bill is Johnny's father, and is being blackmailed under threat of Johnny's death.
 He delayed attending the party to return to his desk to delete records of the visas he has approved for terrorists entering the United States.

 Kate survives the bombing when she leaves the restaurant to get a last-minute present for Bill.
 As she flees from the perpetrator, she is attacked by Bill, unintentionally killing him in self-defense.
 Kate is later considered, through witnesses and footage, the prime suspect for the attacks at the embassy.

 An investigation into the attack reveals that the bomb has traces of chromium, leading her superior at the embassy, Sam Parker, to deduce that the perpetrator was the 'Watchmaker', one of the world's most wanted killers, known for his precision work, who detonated a bomb with similar traces in Paris two years earlier.
 Nobody knows the Watchmaker's appearance, as he has had lots of plastic surgery over the years.